-Aquaponics is the management of a complete ecosystem that includes three major groups of organisms: fish, plants and bacteria.
+Aquaponics is the management of a complete ecosystem that includes three major groups of organisms: fish, plants, and bacteria.

 Aquaponics integrates recirculating aquaculture and hydroponics into one system.
 An aquaponics system incorporates water from a fish tank as it cycles through filters and plant grow beds, which then cycles back to the fish.

 Fish excrete ammonia as waste.
-In aquaponics, the ammonia and other fish waste is removed from the water, first using a mechanical filter that removes the solid waste and then through a biofilter that processes the dissolved wastes.
+In aquaponics, the ammonia and other fish waste are removed from the water, first using a mechanical filter that removes the solid waste and then through a biofilter that processes the dissolved wastes.

-The biofilter acts a facilitator for a process known as nitrification, which provides a location for bacteria to convert excess ammonia, which is toxic for fish, into nitrate, a more accessible nutrient for plants.
+The biofilter acts as a facilitator for a process known as nitrification, which provides a location for bacteria to convert excess ammonia, which is toxic for fish, into nitrate, a more accessible nutrient for plants.
 As the nitrate- and nutrient-rich water travels through plant grow beds the plants absorb the nutrients, and finally, purified water returns to the fish tank.

 This process allows flora and fauna to thrive symbiotically and work together to create an enclosed biome for each other, provided the system is properly balanced.

-In aquaponics, aquaculture waste is diverted through plant beds and not released into the environment, while at the same time the nutrients for the plants are supplied from a sustainable, cost-effective and non-chemical source.
+In aquaponics, aquaculture waste is diverted through plant beds and not released into the environment, while at the same time the nutrients for the plants are supplied from a sustainable, cost-effective, and non-chemical source.

-Why are aquaponics important?
+Why is aquaponics important?

 Aquaponics can be more productive and economically feasible in certain situations, especially where land and water are limited.
 However, aquaponics is complicated and requires substantial start-up costs.
 The increased production must compensate for the higher investment costs needed to integrate the two systems.